-This action is principally directed towards the needs of lowincome students; however this action is provided on an LEAwide basis because all students can benefit from college and career readiness skill development.
+This action is principally directed towards the needs of low income students; however this action is provided on an LEA-wide basis because all students can benefit from college and career readiness skill development.

-The metrics used will include qualitative based strategies applied by teachers, review of the site reflection results on the AVID CCI document, and the academic achievement results for low-income students on both the CAASPP and NWEA (Goal 2).
+The metrics used will include qualitative measures, such as observations of evidence-based strategies applied by teachers, review of the site reflection results on the AVID CCI document, and the academic achievement results for low income students on both the CAASPP and NWEA (Goal 2).